Liqwid-Labs/LiqwidDAO-Constitution/LiqwidDAO-Constitution-v01.md

 **Section 2.4 - Responsibilities.** By accepting and retaining membership each applicant shall agree to use the products or services of LiqwidDAO on at least an occasional basis.
 Each member shall keep reasonably current on the state of the DAO by reviewing correspondence from the LiqwidDAO social media channels or connecting with other LiqwidDAO members in the designated collaboration platforms.

 If you are engaging with LiqwidDAO products and tools, have received any LQ Governance Tokens or are otherwise a DAO Member, you consent to contact and agree to become legally bound by this Agreement as both a LiqwidDAO participant and a "LiqwidDAO Member".
+All LiqwidDAO Members agree to act in accordance with the standards of professional conduct outlined in the LiqwidDAO Handbook (Operating System) and posted in the Designated Communication Platform.

 **Section 2.5 - Limitations.**  Status as a LiqwidDAO Member does not (and shall not be deemed to) create, and the LiqwidDAO Membership rights do not (and shall not be deemed to) include, any authority, right or power on the part of a LiqwidDAO Member to act as the agent, representative or attorney of or otherwise act on behalf of LiqwidDAO or any other Member, to bind LiqwidDAO or any other Member to any Contract or Liability or to convey any LiqwidDAO property or any asset, right or property owned or held by or on behalf of LiqwidDAO or any Member.
 Without limiting the generality of the foregoing, no Member shall be deemed to be the partner of LiqwidDAO or any other Member.
 No Member shall state, purport, imply, hold out or represent to any person that such Member or any other Member has any such authority, right or power.